 Other common health problems in children include issues that stem from liver stagnancies, like eczema, psoriasis, constipation, food allergies, and sleep issues.
 It’s possible to have a stagnant liver even as a child because our parents can pass down toxins, viruses, bacteria, radiation and more at conception and throughout pregnancy (and at any time in our youth or adulthood,) and they can affect the liver of a child even before birth.
-You can learn more about eczema and psoriasis in my radio show and article.
 These ailments caused by a sluggish liver are often labeled as autoimmune diseases, when actually they can be healed by bringing in some foods to build up the child’s immune system.
+You can learn more about the unknown cause of each of these conditions and how the liver is involved along with how your children can heal in Liver Rescue.
 There are also viral conditions that children often experience, which requires the immune system to be further supported to fend off these pathogens.

 While many of these health problems get labeled as autoimmune diseases, this is simply not the case.
 Your child’s body is not attacking itself.
 Please do not fall into this trap of confusion.
 Our bodies love us unconditionally and are always working for us, not against us.
 You can trust your body, and your child’s body, is always supporting you.
 It’s also vital that you know that these symptoms and conditions are not genetic.
 You and your child do not have faulty genes.
 This is another mistaken theory that is leaving people feeling let down by their own bodies.
 It’s absolutely critical to know the truth about these two misguided theories, which is why I address them in detail in my book Thyroid Healing.
 You and your loved ones need to know the truth for the sake of your health.